 I am greatly disturbed when I hear people using the words “we” and “us” to refer to our government.
 Indeed, I am so disturbed that generally I can’t hear anything else they say after that; I am too distracted.
 Their usage both reveals and perpetuates an attitude of passivity, helplessness, and nonresistance.
-It suggests that you and I are not capable of action or thought on our own — that our identities and our will are wholly swallowed up by a handful of plutocrats in Washington.
+It suggests that our government actually represents us, which in fact it does not.
+Also it suggests that you and I are not capable of action or thought on our own — that our identities and our will are wholly swallowed up by the handful of plutocrats in Washington.
 Perpetuating that attitude is a huge mistake.
 We need to make a conceptual distinction between “me” and “my government,” and that distinction begins with our choice of words.
-Changing our linguistic habits takes time and effort, but this is not a trivial matter — this stuff is extremely important.
+Changing our linguistic habits takes time and effort, but it gets easier with practice, and this is not a trivial matter — indeed, this stuff is extremely important.

 We have been doing terrible things.
 For instance, Americans have been overthrowing democracies in America, and Americans have been doing nothing to stop it.
-We need to bring it more to our attention, and make Americans more aware, of the terrible things that we have been doing, so that together we can launch a united effort to stop ourselves from doing those terrible things.
+We need to bring this more to our attention, and make Americans more aware of the terrible things we have been doing, so that together we can launch a united effort to stop ourselves from doing those terrible things.

 The US government has been doing terrible things.
 For instance, it has been overthrowing democracies in many countries in Latin America, and US citizens have been doing nothing to stop it.
-We activists need to bring it more to the attention of the general public, and make USers more aware, of the terrible things being done by the the US government, so that together we citizens can launch a united effort to stop the government from doing those terrible things.
+We activists need to bring this more to the attention of the general public, and make US voters more aware of the terrible things being done by the the US government, so that together we citizens can launch a united effort to stop the government from doing those terrible things.

 The biggest counter-argument I get about this involves paying taxes.
 If “we” pay taxes, then aren’t “we” complicit in all the government’s terrible crimes?
 I like to answer by talking about the Resistance during the Nazi occupation of France.
 The members of the Resistance paid their taxes to the Nazi-controlled government, because they felt they could resist more effectively from outside of prison than from inside it.
-But when the members of the Resistance were talking among themselves, they did not say “we are rounding up the Jews.”
+You have to know which battles to fight.
+But when the members of the Resistance were talking just among themselves, they did not say “we are rounding up the Jews.”
 Which side are you on?